Technical Analysis Validated by Data

 Run #1: Ski upright (normal GS technique)

-Run #2: Ski first 5 gates same as run #1 and then have athlete add exaggerated ankle flexion (increasing fore-aft) movement.
+Run #2: Ski first 5 gates same as run #1 and then have athlete add exaggerated ankle flexion.

-Run #3-5: Implement different movement patterns (vertical movement, arm-swing, skating) and compare data from middle split and finish to determine best approach for your athlete.
+Run #3-5: Implement different movement patterns (vertical movement, arm-swing, skating) and compare data from middle split and finish to determine the best approach.

 In most cases, a combination of the various movements will prove to be fastest.
-Understanding what works and when (hard snow vs. soft snow, steep vs. flat terrain) will give your skiing greater flexibility, resulting in success over a range of environments.
+Understanding what works and when, such as hard snow versus soft snow or steep versus flat terrain, gives skiing greater flexibility across environments.